Elevator Pitch

 Words

 The highway-funding model is broken—the gas tax is failing, and the Highway Trust Fund is effectively insolvent.
-Carma is the Road Pricing Operating System that makes road pricing deployable, repeatable, and scalable.
+Carma is the Road Usage Operating System that makes road pricing deployable, repeatable, and scalable.
 We sell a platform software subscription that replaces traditional operating overhead, plus a per-transaction fee that scales with program volume—so agencies get a living system, not a bespoke infrastructure project every time policy changes.
-Traditional road pricing is slow because it's tied to gantries and civil works; Carma launches smartphone-only programs in weeks, hybrid integrations in two to three months—not years.
-The CBO projects a $241 billion highway funding shortfall this decade—and NYC alone generates $500 million a year from a single congestion zone.
-That's the market we're operating in.
-Our anchor is the North Central Texas Council of Governments in Dallas–Fort Worth—a $23 million contract inside $28 million total contracted value, with about $3 million historical ARR and a $4.2 million 2026 projection.
-We land and expand—by the time mandates arrive, the operating system is already chosen.
-And we win because we expand agency margin: moving agencies beyond fixed tolling into programmable pricing—without the infrastructure and operating overhead.
+Traditional road pricing is slow because it's tied to gantries and civil works; Carma can launch smartphone-only programs in weeks—we've done it in as little as three weeks—and even hybrid integrations typically take two to three months, not years.
+We're already in production: our anchor is the North Central Texas Council of Governments in Dallas–Fort Worth, a $23 million contract inside $28 million total contracted value, with about $3 million historical ARR and a $4.2 million 2026 projection.
+This is a long-game market: we land and expand—and by the time mandates arrive, the operating system is already chosen.
+And we win because we expand agency margin: we let them move beyond fixed tolling into programmable pricing—without the infrastructure and operating overhead.

 Countdown